Sports Activities Policies and Procedures

 A team is allowed two defaults per sport per season.
 Any request after the second default will be counted as a forfeit.

 A forfeited game will be marked as a forfeit in the team standings and the team will receive a “5” sportsmanship rating for the contest.
 A second forfeit will result in the team’s removal from the league.
-There are three situations that will result in a forfeit:
+Three situations will result in a forfeit:

-- Not Enough Players – Team does not have the required number of players to participate at the scheduled game
+- Not Enough Players – The team does not have the required number of players to participate in the scheduled game time.

-- Eligibility – One or more of the players participating is ineligible and therefore may not Ineligibility may be due to the player being a roster violator, being previously ejected, and ruled ineligible for sportsmanship-related issues, etc.
+- Eligibility – One or more of the players participating are ineligible and therefore may not participate.
+Ineligibility may be due to the player being a roster violator, ruled ineligible for sportsmanship-related issues, etc.

-Participants are expected to check in before their games are scheduled to start.
+Participants are expected to check-in before their games are scheduled to start.
 If either team fails to have the minimum number of players required to begin the game, a five-minute grace period will be allowed before a forfeit will be called.
 If both teams fail to appear, a double forfeit will be declared; each sport requires a specific number of participants to begin a game.
+These requirements can be found in the specific sport’s rules.
 It is the coaches/captain’s responsibility to have their team at the game site on time with the minimum number of players required to play

 There are inherent risks associated with participating in sports.
-All participants are expected to be insured by their own medical insurance before participation in Activities Sports.
+All participants are expected to have medical insurance before participation in Sports Activities.

 It is the responsibility of every person participating in sports to ascertain whether they have any health conditions that make it inadvisable to participate in that sport.
 The University and sports program do not assume that responsibility.
-Persons who are uncertain should consult their physician.
+Uncertain persons should consult their physician.

 An accident/injury report will be completed for all injuries.
 Participants are to follow return to play protocols specified by their health care provider (additionally Jodi Howard, ATC for Competitive Sports).

-If no return to play protocol is specified participants are to use their own judgement to determine when they can and return and participate.
-All participants play at their own risk and are responsible for their own injuries.
+If no return to play protocol is specified participants are to use their judgment to determine when they can return and participate.
+All participants play at their own risk and are responsible for their injuries.

-Activities Sports games/events are subject to cancelation due to inclement weather and/or poor field conditions.
-We will notify captains and participants via email and website of sport or program wide cancelations no later than 4:00pm the day of the game/event.
-Games in progress or those about to start may also be cancelled or postponed.
+Sports Activities games/events are subject to cancelation due to inclement weather and/or poor field conditions.
+We will notify captains and participants via email and website of sport or program-wide cancelations no later than 4:00 pm the day of the game/event.
+Games in progress or those about to start may also be canceled or postponed.